 The Partnership Act defines a partnership as a business arrangement entered into between two or more people for the purpose of carrying on a business with a view to profit.

 There are guidelines in the Partnership Act for testing whether a partnership exists.
 For example, the receipt by a person of a share of the profits of a business is prima facie evidence that they are a partner in that business.
-Holding property in common in a joint tenancy or tenancy in common does not necessarily mean there is a partnership, but it is a relevant factor.
+The fact that parties are holding property in common in a joint tenancy or tenancy in common may also indicate there is a partnership.

 In a normal or general partnership, all of the partners are jointly liable for the liabilities of the partnership, but only to the extent that those liabilities arose whilst they were partners.

 An incorporated limited partnership is a partnership structure that was created to encourage investment in venture capital projects.
 A venture capital project is a project which has high growth opportunities but may need significant capital to start up.
-Incorporated limited partnerships are formed when they are registered with the Department of Consumer Affairs.
+Incorporated limited partnerships are specifically designed so that people can provide venture capital financing without taking on personal liability.

-There must also be an agreement between the partners that is in writing.
-They form a body corporate, meaning they have a separate legal personality from their partners.
-Generally speaking, an incorporated limited partnership must have at least one limited partner and one general partner, but cannot have more than 20 general partners.
+An incorporated limited partnership requires an agreement between partners in writing.
+The partners form a body corporate, which is a a separate legal entity from the partners.
+Generally, an incorporated limited partnership must have at least one limited partner and one general partner, but cannot have more than 20 general partners.

-Normal or general partnerships are dissolved in a number of circumstances; for example, they will dissolve on the death or bankruptcy of a partner.
+Normal or general partnerships can be dissolved in a number of ways such as upon the death or bankruptcy of a partner.
 They may also be dissolved after a fixed term if they were established only for a fixed term, or at the end of a particular project or undertaking if it was only established for that project or undertaking.
-Finally, a partner can give the other partners notice of their intention to dissolve the partnership.
+Finally, a partner to a normal or general partnership can give the other partners notice of their intention to dissolve the partnership.

 Normal or general partnerships do not pay income tax on their income.
-Instead, each of the partners pay income tax on their share of the partnerships’ income.
+Instead, each of the partners pay income tax on their share of the partnership’s income.
 The partnership will still lodge a return to prove its income.
 Incorporated limited partnerships may be taxed either in the same way as normal or general partnerships, or in a similar way to companies.
 This depends on a number of factors, such as whether the incorporated limited partnership is registered with Innovation Australia for venture capital purposes.